Benson station

 Benson station is a train station in Benson, Arizona.
 It is served by Amtrak's Sunset Limited and Texas Eagle, which pass through Benson 3 days a week in each direction.
 There are no facilities for Amtrak passengers other than a small metal shelter.
 The nearby Southern Pacific Railroad Depot replica building has been used as a tourist information center.
 The building is also the location of bus stops for Benson Area Transit and Greyhound.

 The station is a flag stop, served only when passengers have tickets to and from the station.
+The platform is being rebuilt in 2024 as part of Amtrak's effort to comply with the Americans with Disabilities Act.